7ife/7ife.github.io/README.md

-# chatbox.github.io
+# 7ife.github.io
-excellent demo of the script ChatBox from 7ife
+excellent demo of the scripts from 7ife